The Guilt of Depression

 Guilt creates a second problem.

-Depression is hard enough as it is and adding the feelings of guilt to it only makes it harder, heavier, and more complicated.
+Depression is hard enough as it is and adding the feeling of guilt to it only makes it harder, heavier, and more complicated.
 Guilt can become its own problem on top of depression.

 If getting to the root of depression is your goal, you have to be able to get guilt out of the way first.